Nodnod77/flutter_ecommerce/README.md

 ### 4. How do you set the theme within a Flutter application to ensure consistency?
 Did you implement a theme in your application?

+In Flutter, themes can be set at the root of the app using the ThemeData widget within the MaterialApp configuration.
+Yes, a theme was implemented in this application, to set the primary color for the app’s AppBar and button styles.

+### 5.How do you manage navigation in a multi-page Flutter application?

+In a multi-page Flutter application, navigation is typically managed using Flutter’s Navigator widget, which provides stack-based routing to navigate between screens.

 ## Assignment 7